Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-3.md

 	}
 }</code></pre>

-Our mixin `oExampleAddTheme` could use the `$name` argument to create a new CSS class `.o-example--#{name}` ([see Sass interpolation](https://sass-lang.com/documentation/style-rules#interpolation)).
+Our mixin `oExampleAddTheme` uses the `$name` argument to create a new CSS class `.o-example--#{name}` ([see Sass interpolation](https://sass-lang.com/documentation/style-rules#interpolation)).
 Using them `$name` variable it is possible to output different CSS conditionally with a [Sass if statement](https://sass-lang.com/documentation/at-rules/control/if).
 However this would be quite verbose Sass, especially as we need to support multiple themes which might differ in style per brand.
 Instead we can configure themes per brand where we called `oBrandDefine` earlier.

 ### Variant Variables

 A variant of a component is any visual modification.
 For example if we were to add a class `o-example--big` which increased the font size of our component, that would be a variant of `o-example`.
 In the same way a theme like `o-example--inverse` is also a variant.

-To define variables for a component variant by brand, set a map within the `variables` configuration of `oBrandDefine`.
+To define variables for a variant within a brand add a map to the `variables` configuration of `oBrandDefine`, where the key is the variant name.

 <pre><code class="o-syntax-highlight--diff">// Add master brand configuration.
 @if oBrandGetCurrentBrand() == 'master' {